-Chances are if you’ve made a trip to your endocrinologist for your hypothyroidism you’ve heard that your condition is genetic, there’s a prescription for it, and that’s about all you can do.
+If you have thyroid symptoms, but your labs are normal, it may be that your gut function is impacting your thyroid health.
+Chances are if you've made a trip to your endocrinologist for your hypothyroidism you've heard that your condition is genetic, there's a prescription for it, and that's about all you can do.
 It's an autoimmune thyroid disease.
 Period.
-I’d even venture to guess that there was no mention of your gut health at all…let alone the thyroid gut connection.
-What is gut health, what is a leaky gut?
-These are all questions you may have.
+I'd even venture to guess that there was no mention of your gut health at all…let alone the thyroid gut connection.

-Hashimoto’s, or autoimmune thyroid, is the number one cause of hypothyroidism in the United States.
+Hashimoto's, or autoimmune thyroid, is the number one cause of hypothyroidism, underactive thyroid, in the United States.
 And while not all causes of hypothyroidism are well understood, we do know that if you have an autoimmune condition, then your immune system is not behaving as it should.

 And where is the majority of your immune system located?
 Your gut!